jaredjbeard/lab-space/docs/source/introduction.rst

 Adding CLI
 **********

-To add Lab Space command line interface in Linux, navigate to `/home/<user>/.local/lib/python<version#>/site-packages/lab-space/`.
+To add Lab Space command line interface in Linux, run `bash /home/<user>/.local/lib/python<version#>/site-packages/lab-space/scripts/add_cli.bash`.
-Then run `bash scripts/add_cli.bash`.
 This will add the reconfigurator CLI to your path. (in the future we may seek to add this at install time).

 The reconfigurator can be accessed using `labspace <flag> <args>`.
 Use `man labspace` for more information.